 Beaches in Tobago

-Visiting a few beaches has to be high up on your list of things to do.
-Tobago has so many amazing and varied beaches.
+Visiting a few beaches has to be high up on your list Tobago places to visit.
+There are so many amazing and varied beaches on this unique Caribbean island.
 We toured the entire island and tested out a number of them.
 These are our favourites, west to east:

 Any list of Tobagonian beaches would be incomplete without including Pigeon Point.
 It is the iconic white sand/turquoise waters associated with Caribbean beaches.
 There is a daily $20TT entry fee (about $3US/$4CDN) but it is a beautiful spot with a couple of restaurants/beach bars, washroom and shower facilities and, of course, Radical Sports Tobago.
 Alternatively, along the road to Pigeon Point is Swallows Beach.
-This is basically an extension of Pigeon Point but accessed before the main gate.
+This is basically an extension of Pigeon Point but accessed before the main gate which means there is no entrance fee.
+Of all the places to go in Tobago, this beach has to make your list.

 Head up to Castara Retreat, or stay there if you have the budget, for a drink at sunset.
 There is also a waterfall in town.
 Follow the trail past the soccer field to get there.